susmithag777/Healthcare-Management-Optimization-Analysis-Dashboard-Creation/README.md

 Here the Tableau dashboard is explained in detail, and the SQL business question answers are thoroughly covered.

 <h3>Financial & Insurance Dashboard</h3>
 The total billing amount reached $1.40B across all hospitals, with significant growth in 2020 before seeing a dip in 2024.
 However, the data only reflects the numbers up to May 2024, so there is potential for an increase by the end of the year.
-This downward trend highlights the dynamic nature of healthcare demands and the impact of external factors on revenue, possibly due to operational adjustments post-pandemic.
+This downward trend highlights the dynamic nature of healthcare demands and the impact of external factors on revenue, possibly due to operational adjustments post-pandemic.<br/>
 The average billing per patient is $25.54K, with minor variations between insurance providers.
-Medicare leads with an average billing of $25.63K, while UnitedHealthcare follows closely at $25.41K, suggesting consistent pricing strategies across the board.
+Medicare leads with an average billing of $25.63K, while UnitedHealthcare follows closely at $25.41K, suggesting consistent pricing strategies across the board.<br/>
 Patients in the 30-39 age group contributed the highest total billing ($208.17M), followed by those aged 40-49 with $204.83M, indicating that middle-aged patients are a key demographic for healthcare spending.
-This also suggests that individuals in these age groups may be more prone to health issues, necessitating higher healthcare expenditures.
+This also suggests that individuals in these age groups may be more prone to health issues, necessitating higher healthcare expenditures.<br/>
 Admissions are evenly distributed among Elective (33.70%), Urgent (33.42%), and Emergency (32.88%) cases, demonstrating that all patient care types are significant contributors to overall billing.

 <img width="608" alt="image" src="https://github.com/user-attachments/assets/faa14d26-4025-445e-84fb-68120d951c01" />

 <h3>Patient Insight Dashboard</h3>
 Low-risk patients contribute the most to total billing ($467M), while high-risk patients account for $158M.
-This indicates that routine monitoring and care for low-risk patients is a critical revenue stream, as they may require frequent checkups and follow-up appointments, even if their conditions are not life-threatening.
+This indicates that routine monitoring and care for low-risk patients is a critical revenue stream, as they may require frequent checkups and follow-up appointments, even if their conditions are not life-threatening.<br/>
 The number of patient admissions peaked in 2020 at 3,818, followed by a gradual decline.
 The significant decrease in 2024 can be attributed to external factors like healthcare policies or global events.
-However, as the data only includes records up to May 2024, there is potential for admission rates to increase by the end of the year.
+However, as the data only includes records up to May 2024, there is potential for admission rates to increase by the end of the year.<br/>

-The gender distribution is nearly balanced, with 50.02% male and 49.98% female patients, indicating equitable access to healthcare services across genders.
+The gender distribution is nearly balanced, with 50.02% male and 49.98% female patients, indicating equitable access to healthcare services across genders.<br/>
 Patients aged 50-59 years and 30-39 years have the highest admission rates, representing critical age groups for hospital resource planning and patient care management.
 These groups may require urgent care more frequently, highlighting the need for hospitals to prioritize resource availability for these patients.